liamhendricks/cellblock/readme.md

 to be lower than that cell vertex, it will be unreachable.
 Additionally, changing the size of the grid or the size of cells drastically, may necessitate changing cells to belong in different coordinates.
-Otherwise the world position of the cell would be too far from the cell coordinates and it could result in cells getting loaded to soon, or not soon enough.
+Otherwise the world position of the cell would be too far from the cell coordinates and it could result in cells getting loaded too soon, or not soon enough.

 - As you are editing cells, the `Cell` scene gets added to the editor scene tree.
 If you save the scene and forget to press 'Clear Active'.
 That active `Cell` scene in the editor will be attached to the scene